Grief & Healing

 Grief is not the opposite of living fully.
 It is love with nowhere left to go — until it finds a new form.

 Transformation after loss is possible — not in the sense that the loss is redeemed or justified, but in the sense that human beings can carry even the heaviest things with grace.
-That grief, held well, can deepen rather than diminish a life.
-Jock's work creates the conditions for this kind of carrying — patient, grounded, and deeply respectful of the specific irreducible weight of your loss.
+Jock's work creates the conditions for this kind of carrying — patient, grounded, and deeply respectful of the specific, irreducible weight of what you have lost.

 Every Form of Loss